 Where can I buy copies of the Platform plays?

 The scripts are published by Nick Hern Books so you can purchase copies directly from their website, or through other online retailers and in bookshops.
-However, Tonic is also selling copies through this website and for a limited time, if you are an education, youth or theatre organisation, you can buy copies of the scripts directly from us for a heavily discounted rate.

 Are the Platform plays published singly or as anthologies?